jerturowetz/notes/to-do.md

 - CMA donation cmamardi7@gmail.com answer 777
 - Hang tarp
-- check out what to do about coco village helmet
+- What to do about coco village helmet
 - Thank yous:
   - sandy & leanord
   - nancy (no gift but thanks)